 available for mattes -- try the various presets provided

-in the Section Presets at the top of each effect section.
+in the FX folder icon at the right edge of each effect section.

-To reposition or scale the matte, drag the Spice > Center handle
+To reposition or scale the matte, drag the frame outline or center

-(or adjust the Matte in the PIP+ pane).
+dot in the SpiceMaster preview (or adjust the Matte sliders in the PIP+ pane).

 To reposition or scale the image within the matte

-opening, adjust the Image controls in the PIP+ pane.
+dot or surrounding frame outline in the SpiceMaster preview (or adjust the Image sliders in the PIP+ pane).
 This can be very handy

 to keep a moving subject within the visible matte area.